vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day2.md

 **SAY**: Using values like a number, text, an image, etc are great and useful.
 But often we need to collect many of these values
          together.
 For example, to compute statistics on experimental observations, we need a collection of multiple observations.
-         Looking at each observation individual is not useful in this case.
+         Looking at each observation individually is not useful in this case.

 **SAY**: Python gives us a number of ways to store collections of values together.
 Each with their own characteristics.
 In this
          session we will look at the **List**, **Tuple**, and **String** collections and apply them to improving our Fizz Buzz